curationexperts/camper/README.md

     git clone --recurse https://github.com/mark-dce/camper.git
     cd camper
     vagrant up

+    #NOTE# the base Ubuntu box currenly used does not have python installed, which is required for the build
+    vagrant ssh
+    sudo apt install python-minimal
+    exit
+    vagrant provision

 Now you have a fully configured VM running Ubuntu server along with all of the necessary softward to support a complete Hydra development environment.